joymon/Orchestration/README.md

 - If you are ok on dealing with a state.
 Here in this case the context.

 ## How to use

+Goto nuget package manager console and run the below command to get the package added to the project.

+install-package Orchestration

 ### Simple usage
 ```cs
 IOperationOrchestrator<int> orchestrator = new OperationOrchestrator<int>(new List<IOperation<int>>() { new FindSquare() });